derek-knox/Coding-For-Designers/Coding and Concept/Event Loop.md

 2. environment (layout resizing, operating system, device sensor, etc.)
 3. time (delays, schedules, etc.)

-When one or more of these events occur, the runtime APIs handle the special work required by the event and then update the event queue when finished.
+When an event occurs, the runtime APIs manage the special work required by it and then update the event queue when finished.
 Since the event loop has been cycling while the engine was relaxing, it now notices the updated event queue.
-Consequently, it takes one item from the queue and puts it on the stack.
-You guessed it, now the engine has more work to do.
-The event loop is the foundational piece that helps us make our coded creations interactive.
+Consequently, it takes one item from the queue and gives it to the engine.
+The engine then puts it on the stack.
+You guessed it, new work for the engine.

+Though all of the runtime's parts are vital, the event loop most ensures our interactive creations come to life.
 Thanks event loop.